-Data Warehousing provides the market-leading Teradata data warehousing database software, hardware platform, analytic solutions and related services that enable companies to gain a competitive advantage by more quickly and efficiently analyzing a single integrated view of customer, product, supply chain, financial and other business information and then delivering that business intelligence to the company's decision-makers.
+Teradata Data Warehousing provides the market-leading Teradata data warehousing database software, hardware platform, analytic solutions and related services that enable companies to gain a competitive advantage by more quickly and efficiently analyzing a single integrated view of customer, product, supply chain, financial and other business information and then delivering that business intelligence to the company's decision-makers.
 This segment's revenues are primarily generated in the enterprise data warehousing market, which is part of the larger database market.

-Our main strategic initiative is to increase our market share in the enterprise data warehouse market and to increase our penetration in the overall data warehousing market.
+Our main strategic initiative is to increase our market share in the enterprise data warehousing market and to increase our penetration in the overall data warehousing market.
 We plan to meet these goals by providing the technology, support and consulting services that companies need to capitalize on enterprise-wide analytics and maximize the usefulness of their existing data.
-We will continue to focus on customers that have large amounts and complex data to leverage, which would generate a continued need for enterprise analytics and consulting and potentially lead to future upgrades and expansion.
+We will continue to focus on customers that have large amounts of and/or complex data to leverage, which would generate a continued need for enterprise analytics and consulting and potentially lead to future upgrades and expansion.

-The following table presents Data Warehousing (including support services) revenue and operating income for the years ended December 31:
+The following table presents Teradata Data Warehousing (including support services) revenue and operating income for the years ended December 31:

-Data Warehousing 2005 2004 2003
+Teradata Data Warehousing 2006 2005 2004

-In millions

-Revenue \$1,480 \$1,361 \$1,213
+Revenue \$1,572 \$1,480 \$1,361

-Operating income \$ 309 \$ 223 \$ 145
+Operating income \$ 340 \$ 309 \$ 223

-Operating income as a percent of revenue 21% 16% 12%
+Operating income as a percent of revenue 22% 21% 16%